oasci-bc/cadd/docs/intro/development/index.md

 # 1.3 Development

+!!! danger "DRAFT"

+    This page is a work in progress and is subject to change at any moment.

 -   Brief overview of the drug development phase following drug discovery.
 -   Importance of ensuring potential drug candidates are safe and effective for human use.